Creating session report templates

 Here, you can view all existing templates, toggle their status, or create new ones.

-3. Creating a New Session Report Template
+3. Creating and Managing Session Report Templates

 Click the “+” (Add Template) button to open the Template Builder.